-Article 7 Severability In the event that any of the rules, regulations, restriction by-laws are held to be partially or wholly invalid or uner shall not affect, alter, modify, or impair in any manner and regulations, restrictions, covenants, or conditions contained forceable for any reason, such holding ty of the other terms, provisions, rules, Adopted This NUMBER DATE Day of MONTH, YEAR.
-Signed: Board Director Printed Name and Signature Date Chief Elected Official Printed Name and Signature Date
+Article 7 Severability

+In the event that any of the rules, regulations, restrictions, covenants, or conditions of these by-laws are held to be partially or wholly invalid or unenforceable for any reason, such holding shall not affect, alter, modify, or impair in any manner any of the other terms, provisions, rules, regulations, restrictions, covenants, or conditions contained herein.

+Adopted This NUMBER DATE Day of MONTH, YEAR.

+Signed:

+Board Director Printed Name and Signature Date

+Chief Elected Official Printed Name and Signature Date

-Board Chair Printed Name and Signature
+Board Chair Printed Name and Signature Date

-Date